Automattic/jetpack/extensions/README.md

 		),
 ```

+The plan data is found in `class.jetpack-plan.php` for Jetpack and an example of adding the features to WordPress.com plans is in D43206-code.

 ### Upgrades
 Paid blocks that aren't supported by a user's plan will still be registered for use in the block editor, but won't render on the frontend of the site.
 An `UpgradeNudge` component will display above the block in the editor and one the front end of the site to inform users that this is a paid block.